We use cookies to improve your experience and help us understand how you use our site. Please refer to our cookie policy.

 You can change your cookie settings cookies page at any time.

-These are some of the other places I found in London, New York, Montreal, Havana, Trinidad, Florence, Genoa, Cortona, Montalto Ligure, Malaga, Nice and dear old Folkestone in Kent.
+(Shots from London, New York, Montreal, Havana, Trinidad, Florence, Genoa, Cortona, Montalto Ligure, Malaga, Madrid, Nice and Folkestone.)

-For handheld street shots while walking use a faster shutter with a wide aperture and let the ISO rip (up to 1600 on these shots).
-Stop dead still when you find a shot and you will get something usable with the shutter at 1/50 second and the aperture at f1.7 (thank you Leica) to f4.
+For handheld street shots use a medium shutter with a wide aperture and let the ISO rip.
+Stop still when you see a shot and you should get something usable with the shutter at 1/30 - 1/50 second and aperture at f1.7 (thank you Leica) to f4.

-Shoot in RAW format.
-It allows more freedom in editing - particularly important for night work.
+Shoot RAW so you can clean up some noise in editing - particularly important for night work.

 If you like any of the images in this gallery, send a message here.
 Limited edition fine art prints are available in sizes from A5 to A0.